buiquanghuy23103/note-to-myself/README.md

-# note-to-myself
-Experiences and notes during my programming career
+# Experiences and notes during my programming career
+## React
+- Always set default value for state parameter of a reducer, otherwise, the state type will be "never" in app state (generated according to rootReducer)